Barry Conyngham : Represented Artist

 Artist website: http://www.conyngham.net

 Barry Conyngham was born in Sydney, Australia.
-He presently lives
+He studied with

 Combining a distinguished academic career with his life as a composer, he has spent time at many prestigious institutions around the world.
 From 1993-2000 he was Foundation Vice-Chancellor of Southern Cross University.
-During 2000-2001 he held the position of Chair of Australian Studies at Harvard University.
-In 2001 he turned to full-time composition.
+During 2000-2001 he held the position of Chair of Australian Studies at Harvard University, after which he turned to full-time composition.
+In February 2011 he commenced his present appointment as Dean of the Faculty of VCA and MCM at the University of Melbourne.

 He has received numerous awards, prizes and grants for composition, including Churchill (1970), Harkness (1972-74), Australia Council (1975), and Senior Fulbright (1982) Fellowships.
 He has an ARIA and two Sounds Australian Critics Awards and has been twice recognised at the Paris Rostrum of Composers.
 In 1997 his contribution to his country was recognised when he became a Member of the Order of Australia.